Stimulant Addiction Treatment in Marin County, California

 What Are the Side Effects of Stimulant Drugs?

-The side effects of stimulant drugs can range from mild to severe and may affect various systems of the body:
+The side effects of stimulant drugs can range from mild to severe and affect the central nervous system, and other various systems of the body, including:

 • Cardiovascular Effects: Increased heart rate, hypertension, palpitations, and in severe cases, heart attacks and strokes.